 Institutions seeking a targeted review, limited in scope, may inquire about special accommodations.
 In some cases, a partial review, with restricted areas of inquiry and assessment, may reduce the size of the assessment team and/or the number of days required for the review.
 Fees for such a modified review may be altered.

-For additional information contact: Jack Leonard, Director of Accreditation & PReP Services
+For additional information contact: Jerry Murphy, Director of Professional Services